 We choose not to separate the calf from it's mama after birth though this is the norm of big dairy farms.
 Mama cows never get to see their babies again after giving birth.
 This way dairies can get more milk and go about milking without the bother of a calf distracting mama cow.
 I can't imagine taking a baby away from it's mom like that.
 I don't care if they are cows.
 Mammals are meant to take care of their own babies.

 There are actual benefits to keeping mommy and baby together as well.
 The mama cow produces antibodies and passes them onto the baby through the milk building the babies immune system.
 The antibodies can change depending on the environment.
-If the baby is in a different place than mama cow, even if it is being fed mama cow milk in a bottle, it may not be getting the right antibodies it needs for the environment it is in.
+Some of the calf's saliva is actually take into the teat when it is nursing and this is how the moma cow know what antibodies it needs to produce.
 The calf has virtually no immune system when it is born so it is very dependent on mama to build one for it.
 If this isn't reason enough, (oh but it is!) milk replacer is expensive and worst of all filled with GMOs.
 We certainly don't want to be feeding any of that! .

 This does make things a little more tricky for the first week or so.
 Mama may not want to let down her milk for us.
 They can actually hold the milk back.
 They sometimes do this to save the milk for the baby.
 I'm amazed by this.
 I don't remember having any control of that when I nursed my babies.
 When mama cow decides she doesn't want to share we have to bring the calf in and let it start nursing.
 Mama cow then lets down her milk and we can proceed to milk her.
 After a week or so we start separating the calf out at night.
 We milk the mam in the morning then she spends the rest of the day with the calf.
 The mama spends some time in the calf's pen on the way to the milking stanchion (where she is milked) so she is exposed to anything she may need to make antibodies for to pass on to the baby.